The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Results

 \subsection{Decorrelation by inhibitory feedback}

-The time-averaged population activities in the \fb{}, \fbrep{} and \rand{} scenarios are roughly identical (\prettyref{fig:raster}a--c; see also high-frequency power in \prettyref{fig:raster}e).
+The time-averaged population activities in the \fb{}, \fbrep{} and \rand{} scenarios are roughly identical (vertical histograms in Figures \ref{fig:raster}a--c; see also high-frequency power in \prettyref{fig:raster}e).
 In the \fb{} and \fbrep{} scenario, fluctuations in the population-averaged activity are small (horizontal histograms in \prettyref{fig:raster}a and b).
-The removal of spatial and temporal correlations in the presynaptic spike trains in the \rand{} case leads to a significant increase in the fluctuations of the population-averaged response activity (horizontal histograms in \prettyref{fig:raster}c).
-At low frequencies ($\le\SI{20}{\hertz}$), the population-rate power in the \fb{} and in the \rand{} case differs by almost two orders of magnitudes (black dotted and gray curves in \prettyref{fig:raster}e).
+The removal of spatial and temporal correlations in the presynaptic spike trains in the \rand{} case leads to a significant increase in the fluctuations of the population-averaged response activity (horizontal histogram in \prettyref{fig:raster}c).
+At low frequencies ($\le\SI{20}{\hertz}$), the population-rate power in the \fb{} and in the \rand{} case differs by about two orders of magnitudes (dark and light gray curves in \prettyref{fig:raster}e).
 This increase in low-frequency fluctuations in the \rand{} case is mainly caused by an increase in pairwise correlations in the spiking activity (\prettyref{fig:raster}d; the power spectra of individual spike trains [inset in \prettyref{fig:raster}e] are only marginally affected by a randomization of presynaptic spike times) \cite{Tetzlaff12_e1002596}.
 In other words, shared-input correlations, i.e., those leading to large spike-train correlations in the \rand{} scenario, are efficiently suppressed by the feedback loop in the \fb{} case.

 On the neuromorphic hardware, the replay of network activity is not perfectly reproducible (\prettyref{sub:methods_reprod}).
-While the across-trial variability in membrane potentials is small, postsynaptic spikes are jittered on a timescale of approximately \SI{5}{\milli\second} (\prettyref{fig:reprod}).
-In the \fbrep{} case, the suppression of shared-input correlations by correlations in presynaptic spike trains is therefore slightly less efficient as compared to the intact network (\fb{}).
-The differences in the population-rate power spectra and in the spike-train correlations between the \fbrep{} and \rand{} case, respectively, are nevertheless substantial (solid black and gray curves in \prettyref{fig:raster}d and e).
+While the across-trial variability in membrane potentials is small, postsynaptic spikes are dithered by few milliseconds (\prettyref{fig:reprod}).
+In the \fbrep{} case, the suppression of shared-input correlations by correlations in presynaptic spike trains is slightly less efficient as compared to the intact network (\fb{}).
+The differences in the population-rate power spectra and in the spike-train correlations between the \fbrep{} and \rand{} case, respectively, are nevertheless substantial (solid black and light gray curves in \prettyref{fig:raster}d and e; note the logarithmic scale; for a detailed investigation of spike dither see \prettyref{app:sim} and \prettyref{appfig:sim_dither_power}).